 We loved this Onion and Carrot Pilaf, it is perfect for when I cook more rice that we actually consume and this is one of my favorite ways to reuse it.

 I once met somebody who told me that her husband never ate leftovers.

 Poor lady.
-I don’t know what positive qualities her husband may have, but for me somebody who would not eat the occasional leftovers cannot be a candidate to be Mr. Aunt Clara.
-At our home we recycle all the leftovers, and the idea of spending hours and hours in the kitchen on a daily basis does not sit well with me.
+I don’t know what positive qualities her husband may have, but for me, somebody who would not eat the occasional leftovers cannot be a candidate for Mr. Aunt Clara.
+At our home, we recycle all the leftovers, and the idea of spending hours and hours in the kitchen on a daily basis does not sit well with me.